ovidiubarbu/powerShell-Docs.it-it/developer/help/how-to-add-notes-to-a-provider-help-topic.md

 ## <a name="section-heading"></a>Intestazione della sezione

-Inserire il corpo della sezione qui.
+Inserire qui il corpo della sezione.

 ### <a name="subsection-heading"></a>Intestazione della sottosezione